sagemath/trac_to_gh/Issue 1018.md

 # Issue 1018: Change prod() to used balanced tree

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1018

 Original creator: robertwb